ddubny/ddubny.github.io/_pages/about.md

 Through my studies in Psychology, I have gained an understanding of human minds and cognition, which aids in researching **User experience (UX)**.

 ◾ **Statistics**
-To enhance data-driven research, I studied analytical technologies like **Natural Language Processing, Machine Learning, and Big-data processing.**
+To enhance data-driven research, I learned analytical technologies like **Natural Language Processing, Machine Learning, and Big-data processing.**

 ◾ **Data Curation** (Microdgree)
 While my education spanned Statistics and Computer engineering, my primary interest lies not in developing algorithms but in 'Data curation’ - a unique approach I believe is best learned within the domain of LIS.